 For the latest employment and wage estimates for early childhood education careers in Michigan, visit the U.S. Department of Labor’s Bureau of Labor Statistics website at www.bls.gov/oes/current/oes_mi.htm.

 KCC is a nationally accredited, affordable two-year college that provides high-quality Early Childhood Education courses.
 Many students choose to transfer KCC Early Childhood Education courses to four-year universities.
 KCC’s faculty are well-qualified instructors with a passion for teaching, and the college’s small class sizes create a more interactive and personal learning environment.

-KCC’s Early Childhood Education Program is nationally accredited by the National Association for the Education of Young Children (NAEYC).
-KCC bases the content of the all ECE courses on the NAEYC’s Associate Degree Standards of Best Practices and Student Outcomes.
+KCC bases the content of all ECE courses on NAEYC’s Standards for Early Childhood Professional Preparation.
 KCC’s ECE Program is also an approved Michigan Career Development Occupational Program.